Jurassic is (almost) All You Need: Few-Shot Meaning-to-Text Generation for Open-Domain Dialogue: Conclusion

 \section{Conclusion}

-We trained new neural models for semantically-controlled meaning-to-text (M2T) natural language generators (NLGs) to improve the quality and the coverage of the M2T response generators in Athena, an open-domain dialogue system that has been a finalist in the Alexa Prize for the last two years~\cite{harrison2020athena,patilathena2021}.
-A major challenge for such systems is the need to produce high-quality responses on any topic.
-We created Athena-GPT-Neo and Athena-Jurassic using GPT-Neo \cite{black2021gpt}, and Jurassic-1 \cite{lieberetal21}, by experimenting with few-shot (2, 3, 10) tuning for Athena's knowledge-graph domains of movies, music, TV, sports and with the Viggo corpus's dialogue act-based MRs for video games.
+We used prompt-based learning to create new neural models for semantically-controlled meaning-to-text (M2T) natural language generators (NLGs) to improve the quality and the coverage of the M2T response generators in Athena, an open-domain dialogue system that has been a finalist in the Alexa Prize for the last two years~\cite{harrison2020athena,patilathena2021}.
+A major challenge for such systems is the need to produce truthful, high-quality responses on any topic.
+We created Athena-GPT-Neo and Athena-Jurassic using GPT-Neo \cite{black2021gpt}, and Jurassic-1 \cite{lieberetal21}, by experimenting with few-shot (2, 3, 10) prompt-based learning for Athena's knowledge-graph domains of movies, music, TV, sports and with the Viggo corpus's dialogue act-based MRs for video games.
 We also experimented with multiple prompt formats and with testing both within and across-domain.
-The ability to reliably generate high-quality responses directly from MRs via neural NLGs will greatly facilitate the use of M2T NLGs in dialogue systems.
-To our knowledge, these are the first results demonstrating that few-shot tuning on a massive language model can create M2T NLGs that generalize well to new semantic domains.
+The ability to create NLGs that generate high-quality responses directly from MRs via few-shot prompt conditioning will greatly facilitate the use of M2T NLGs in dialogue systems.
+To our knowledge, these are the first results demonstrating that few-shot prompt-based learning can create M2T NLGs that generalize well to new semantic domains.

 Athena-Jurassic produces high-quality, semantically-controlled, conversational responses directly from MRs and KG triples.
-These results confirm the choice that the Jurassic-1 creators made to use a larger vocabulary with phrasal tokens, and less depth and more width, in order to create a large language model that generalizes better \cite{lieberetal21,levine2020depth}.
-Our results show that both Athena-GPT-Neo and Athena-Jurassic generally produce coherent output with 10-shot within-domain training, but that Athena-Jurassic is significantly better for both coherence and semantic accuracy.
-While we have not tested whether real-time response generation is possible, we believe the responses are of high enough quality to be used in settings with real human users, such as the Alexa Prize \cite{gabriel2020further,Venkatesh2017,patilathena2021,harrison2020athena}.
+These results confirm the choice that the Jurassic-1 creators made to use a larger vocabulary with phrasal tokens, and less depth and more width, in order to create a model that generalizes better \cite{lieberetal21,levine2020depth}.
+Our results show that both Athena-GPT-Neo and Athena-Jurassic generally produce coherent output with 10-shot within-domain conditioning, but that Athena-Jurassic is significantly better for both coherence and semantic accuracy.
+While we have not tested whether real-time response generation is possible, we believe the responses are generally of high enough quality to be used in settings with real human users, such as the Alexa Prize \cite{gabriel2020further,Venkatesh2017,patilathena2021,harrison2020athena}.
+We plan to do additional experiments with Viggo in order to improve its performance to the level required \cite{juraskawalker21}.